Skip to main content

 a target is still rejected after private hosts are allowedthe host is missing from an allowlist or already blocked explicitlyreview allowed_domains and blocked_domains in the owning lane

-browser preview enable fails immediatelyshell policy explicitly denies agent-browserremove agent-browser from [tools].shell_deny, then retry
+agent-browser is installed but invocation still fails immediatelyshell policy explicitly denies agent-browserremove agent-browser from [tools].shell_deny, then retry

 Reading Rules